 We are offering 10,937,500 shares of our common stock.
 This is our initial public offering, and no public market currently exists for our common stock.
-The initial public offering price is \$16.00 per share.
+We expect the initial public offering price to be between \$15.00 and \$17.00 per share.
 Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "IGMS".